Love4684/Data-Structures-and-Algorithms/DS-ALGO/Array/README.rst

       arr={1 1 0 1 1 0 0 1 1 1 } m=2
       output={1 1 0 1 1 1 1 1 1 1} position=5,6

+Trapping Rain Water
+===============================================================================

 Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.
-===============================================================================

 .. image:: https://user-images.githubusercontent.com/42657629/95177014-46ae6a80-07db-11eb-8fe3-578ded353d25.png